jonathanreyes/joe-flacco-is-elite/README.md

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag CloudToButt.crx into the page that appears.
+Drag JoeFlaccoIsElite.crx into the page that appears.

 Resources
 ---------